faster-cpython/benchmarking-public/results/bm-20230813-3.13.0a0-328cfd4/bm-20230813-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-328cfd4-vs-3.10.4.md

 Benchmark hidden because not significant (1): bench_mp_pool Ignored benchmarks (18) of results/bm-20220323-3.10.4-9d38120/bm-20220323-linux-x86_64-python-v3.10.4-3.10.4-9d38120.json: 2to3, aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.27x
+- 95% likely to have a speedup of 1.25x
+- 99% likely to have a speedup of 1.23x